arthuracrs/GoormIDE-setup/README.md

 # GoormIDE-setup
-A Shell Script for automate NodeJs and Yarn installation
+A Shell Script to automate NodeJs and Yarn installation